Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 What is a "product type"?
 -------------------------

 This is an excellent question which deserves its own paper.
 P0327_ makes a good start.
 When we get to the point of specifying wording, this will need to be addressed; ideally, this will have happened in parallel.
-Some "working definitions" which may be used to help with consideration of this proposal are "types which define :cpp:`tuple_size` and :cpp:`get`", or "types to which 'structured binding' / 'assignment unpacking' may be applied".
+Some "working definitions" which may be used to help with consideration of this proposal are "types which define :cpp:`tuple_size` and :cpp:`get`", or "types to which decomposition declarations may be applied".

 Why combine these features?
 ---------------------------